← Back to The Yop & Tom Blog

 The 7 Types of Rest (& How To Use Your Journal To Achieve Them)

-You reason that it must be that you’re not good enough.
-When, in reality, it’s not because you’re not enough.
-It’s because you haven’t got enough energy.
+When, in reality, it is not because you are not enough.
+It is because you have not got enough energy.

 How to rest